 Nothing Dramatic Happened.
 Everything Changed Anyway: The Doubtful Marriage by Betty Neels

 Matilda is practical and capable and quietly stubborn — the kind of woman who has organized her life so efficiently that there is no obvious gap in it, and who is therefore surprised to find that a marriage of convenience with Rauwerd, a Dutch doctor she has only just met, does not feel like the practical transaction it was supposed to be.
 Neels does not build to dramatic revelations.
 She builds to mornings over coffee and small moments of genuine attention and the slow accumulation of two people choosing, incrementally and without announcement, to be present for each other.
-It is a radical gentleness, and it works.
+It is a radical gentleness, and it works completely.

 Neels wrote a world that is not like most romance worlds — no grand passion, no explosive conflict, no villain to overcome.
 Just two people in close proximity discovering that the arrangement they entered for practical reasons has become something else without either of them quite noticing when it happened.
 For readers who have grown fatigued by drama and intensity, Neels offers something genuinely different: the romance that happens in the register of ordinary life, which turns out to be plenty.
+More than plenty.
+The small moments in her books are not a consolation prize for the absence of spectacle.
+They are the point.

 Leave a Comment